Dual forms of the orthogonality relations of some classical q-orthogonal polynomials: Dual forms of the orthogonality relations of the continuous big -Jacobi and Askey-Wilson polynomials

-As a matter of fact, the foregoing argument to find dual forms of orthogonal relations by the inverse relations is also valid for continuous $q$-orthogonal polynomials.
-For this purpose, we have to introduce some new concepts which are analogue to the usual matrix algebras or the incidence algebras over partially ordered set \cite{stanleybook}.
+As a matter of fact, the foregoing argument to find dual forms of the orthogonality relations by the inverse relations is also valid for continuous $q$-orthogonal polynomials.
+For this purpose, we need a few new concepts which are analogue to the usual matrix algebras or the incidence algebras over partially ordered set \cite{stanleybook}.